Fried Bestile

 • 9 medium-sized potatoes

-• 450 g of minced beef
+• 450 g minced beef

 • 50 g chopped onion

-• 2 teaspoons of chopped parsley
+• 2 teaspoons chopped parsley

 • 3 eggs for dredging

-• 1 cup of 00 flour for dredging
+• 1 cup all-purpose flour for dredging

-• cinnamon
+• 1/2 teaspoon cinnamon

-• black pepper
+• black pepper to taste

-• salt
+• salt to taste

-• extra virgin olive oil
+• 2 tbsp extra virgin olive oil

-• Peanut seed oil for frying
+• vegetable oil for frying as needed

 Instructions

-• In a large pot, boil the potatoes in plenty of hot, unsalted water; you can peel them before or after cooking, the results do not change.
+• In a large pot, boil the potatoes in plenty of hot, unsalted water; you can peel them before or after cooking, as the results do not change.
 When finished, mash the potatoes into a puree with a fork or with a special mashing tool, and then set aside.

 Tried this recipe?Let us know how it was!

-Bestile fritte
+Bestile fritte - Libyan Fried Bestile

 Similar Posts